Muffin or chihuahua?

 - Conversely, if a woman receives a negative test, her chances changes from 1% to 0.1%.
 It’s still not zero.
 Given 90% sensitivity, she could be that 1 in 1,000 unlucky woman.

 Whenever we see a probability needing to be updated based on new information, we enter Bayesian probability territory.
 We won’t go into this here, but I highly recommend this video.

 Example 3: Speech Analytics

-I work at an AI software company that analyses customer conversations to produce actionable business insights (e.g. identify sales opportunities, increase sales conversion, reduce compliance risks etc).
+I work at a B2B AI voice recognition software company that analyses customer conversations to extract useful business insights (e.g. identify upsell opportunities, predict churn, detect potential compliance breaches, check for presence of financial product disclosure statements etc).

 A common question I get asked by potential clients is: “what is your solution’s accuracy?“

 In practice I’d answer with something like: “between 80-95% depending on a number factors… varies widely for every customer… why don’t you give us some of your calls and let us show you in a Proof of Concept?”